Blue Buoy

 A less expensive alternative is to purchase just a set of flats and crossbars from Blue Robotics.
 It's currently about $850 for this minimal set of parts.

 If you expect heavy seas, rain, or long-term deployment, you'll want to improvise covers for the penetrator holes and hatch holes.
 Otherwise, just leave them open.
+You can also stuff "swimming noodle" foam tubes into the hull to provide emergency floatation.

 The same Omnitrack mounting kit that fits the BlueBoat will fit your Blue Buoy.